Single ticket in California wins $1.08 billion Powerball jackpot

 The winning numbers for Wednesday night’s drawing were: white balls 7, 10, 11, 13, 24 and red Powerball 24.
 The California Lottery said on Twitter that the winning ticket was sold in Los Angeles at Las Palmitas Mini Market.

-Thirty-six $1 million-winning tickets and three $2 million einning tickets were sold.
+Thirty-six $1 million-winning tickets and three $2 million-winning tickets were sold.
 The $2 million winners were sold in Florida, Pennsylvania and Rhode Island.
 The $1 million winners were sold in:

 - California: 7